- Hamlets & Lakes

 Adirondack Mountains Antiques Show

 An autumn weekend of antiques and art in the heart of the Adirondack Mountains.
 Surround yourself with an incredible selection of rustic art, camp furniture, hunting & fishing antiques, boats, taxidermy, antler and more.
-Antique vendors throughout the hamlet of Indian Lake.
+75 plus Antique vendors throughout the hamlet of Indian Lake and Blue Mountain Lake.
 Co-sponsored by the Town of Indian Lake.

 Spaces available: call 518-648-0888